 The second half of the can?
 Yeah, that’s the problem.
 It seems no matter how much I shake the can, how often, the temperatures, and humidity I work at, the second half of the can goes on watery and coverage is terrible.
 So, a bit of a mixed bag there.

 For a good many years I used Krylon’s black primer and had very good luck with it.
-The problem I had was that it’s on the expensive end at over $6 a can last I bought it.
+The problem I had was that it’s on the expensive end of things.
 However, I never had any issues using Krylon.
 It sprayed well, adhered well, and didn’t wear off.
 I’d definitely recommend this one.

 What I’m currently using is Brite Touch.
 It’s another automotive primer and also by Dupli-color, but a different version.
 This one works great.
 The Brite Touch I’ve been using for a few years now.

 Like I said, I liked Krylon but it was getting too expensive.
-When I couldn’t justify $6 a can for Krylon, I started looking at primers again.
-I found this one at an automotive store for around $4, tried it, and haven’t looked back since.
+When I couldn’t justify the cost for a can for Krylon, I started looking at primers again.
+I found this one at an automotive store for less, tried it, and haven’t looked back since.

 Quick Spraying Tips